CARTAvis/manual_source/source/installation_and_configuration.rst

 * **I see images are not rendered in the image viewer.**

-  CARTA utilizes GPU-accelerated rendering techniques at the client side for image rendering.
+  1. (*common*) CARTA utilizes GPU-accelerated rendering techniques at the client side for image rendering.
 "WebGL2" support is required for Google Chrome, Firefox, and Safari web browsers.
 You can visit https://webglreport.com/?v=2 to see if your browser supports WebGL2.
-If you do not see WebGL1 (https://webglreport.com/?v=1) and WebGL2 are supported, please check your browser type and version and see if you can switch to the abovementioned browsers as an alternative to use CARTA.
+If WebGL1 (https://webglreport.com/?v=1) and WebGL2 are not supported by your browser, try one of the other ones listed above.

-  If you see WebGL1 is supported but not WebGL2, please check your hardware to see if there is a discrete NVidia GPU.
+     If you see WebGL1 is supported but not WebGL2, please check your hardware to see if there is a discrete NVIDIA GPU.
 If so, please check the GPU driver version.
-There are open-source drivers and official NVidia proprietary drivers.
+There are open-source drivers and official NVIDIA proprietary drivers.
 If you are using the official NVIDIA proprietary drivers and experience the issue with WebGL2, there are open-source NVIDIA drivers available for 'Turing' or later NVIDIA GPUs (https://github.com/NVIDIA/open-gpu-kernel-modules)) that you could try instead, or vice versa.

+  2. (*common*) CARTA uses GPU to render the image in the image viewer.
+If you are running CARTA remotely through a VNC window, the image may fail to render correctly leading to a blank image.
+In this case we recommend to use :code:`--no_browser` flag to launch CARTA at the remote server and use your local web browser to access the URL shown in your terminal.
+Please refer to the section :ref:`how_to_run_carta_udm_remote`.

+  3. (*less common*) Check your browser version.
+It needs to support "*wasm*" streaming and be enabled.
+More information about browser support of WebAssembly can be found at https://caniuse.com/#search=WebAssembly.

+     Some outdated RedHat7 distributions may have Firefox 52 ESR which although having WebAssembly support, it is deactivated by default.
+We recommend updating to a newer version of Firefox "sudo yum update firefox" or installing Google Chrome.
+If you can not update Firefox, you can try activating WebAssembly as follows:

+     1) Open a new tab and enter "about:config" in the URL bar.
+     2) A warning message will appear.
+Click the button to continue.
+     3) In the search box enter "wasm" and the list will filter down to a few results.
+     4) Double click each line related to "javascript.options.wasm" so that the "Value" column shows them as "true".
+     5) Then simply close the "about:config" tab and the CARTA frontend should now load properly.

+     As for the Chrome browser, WebAssembly support was introduced in Chrome version 51, but versions 51 to 56 have it deactivated by default.
+To activate WebAssembly in Chrome 51 to 56 enter "chrome://flags" in the URL bar, type WebAssembly in the search box that appears, and change each WebAssembly option to "Enabled".
+If you have Chrome version 57 or newer, WebAssembly should be activated by default.